SV Cross Country

 Summer Training

 Summer training is one of the most vital parts of a successful cross country season.
-That is why one coach I respect says the most important words in cross country are June, July, and August.
-While summer training isn’t mandatory, year after year the students with the highest probability of staying healthy during race season and running their best times are those who train consistently during the summer.
-For this reason, I highly encourage you to run as consistently as possible this summer.
+That is why one respected coach says the most important words in cross country are June, July, and August.
+While summer training isn’t mandatory, year after year the athletes with the highest probability of staying healthy during race season and running their best times are those who train consistently during the summer.
+For this reason, we highly encourage athletes to run as consistently as possible this summer.

 Contact Days

 The state restricts coaches to 20 summer contact days with runners where running takes place.
-To avoid getting in trouble, summer training with coaches will run the weeks of 6/16, 7/7, 7/14, 7/21, and 7/28 from Monday to Friday, with Wednesdays being fun days with no organized running but activities like a slip n’ slide or color war.
+To avoid getting in trouble, summer training with coaches will run the weeks of 6/8, 6/15, 7/6, 7/13, 7/20, and 7/27.
+Most weeks we will only train on Mondays, Tuesdays, and Fridays, with Wednesdays being fun days with no organized running.

 Training Groups